Axway/agents-apigee/discovery/README.md

 * Find all specs
   * Parsing within the specs job is not necessary in this mode
   * Save info to cache
-  * If using a local specs path set the "spec_local" attribute with a value of the spec file name in that path
+  * If using a local specs path, set the "spec_local" attribute with a value of the spec file name in that path
 * Find all Products defined
   * Using the `APIGEE_FILTER` determine if the product should be discovered
   * Determine spec
-    * Is a spec_local attribute is set on the product look for the spec in the local specs path
+    * If a spec_local attribute is set on the product look for the spec in the local specs path
     * Using the product's name or display name, match it to a spec (case insensitive)
-  * If a spec is found create an API Service (create as unstructured when no spec is found, if optino set)
+  * If a spec is found, create an API Service (create as unstructured when no spec is found, if optino set)
     * Use product definition, add attributes to Service
     * Donwload and attach spec file